 - Take a bus: The bus takes a bit longer but only costs 8 Lei or about 1.60 Euros.

-To take the bus, you’ll have to buy a ticket from the bus representative in the booth outside the Arrivals Hall.
+You’ll have to buy a ticket from the bus representative in the booth outside the Arrivals Hall to take the bus.
 Buy a ticket to the city center on the 783 bus.
-The ride could take between 45-90 minutes depending on traffic.
+The ride could take between 45-90 minutes, depending on traffic.

 Where To Stay In Bucharest

-If you want to treat yourself, grab a room at The Hilton Garden Inn Bucharest – One of the top-rated hotels is the Hilton Garden Inn is in the perfect location in Bucharest’s Old Town.
-Guests rave about the location and the quality of the rooms, but if you’re a light sleeper be warned: the parties of Bucharest old town go late into the night and you might be able to hear music if you stay close in town.
+If you want to treat yourself, grab a room at The Hilton Garden Inn Bucharest – One of the top-rated hotels in the Hilton Garden Inn is in the perfect location in Bucharest’s Old Town.
+Guests rave about the location and the quality of the rooms, but if you’re a light sleeper, be warned: the parties of Bucharest old town go late into the night, and you might be able to hear music if you stay close in town.

 Bucharest also has some amazing Airbnb apartments available for rent.
 Sometimes, an Airbnb rental can mean you get more space and amenities than a regular hotel.
 When I stayed in Bucharest, I rented a room in a family home and had access to their kitchen, porch, and shared living room.

-The cost was extremely affordable and the host family gave me tons of local tips for food and things to do.
-Even though I was staying ten minutes from the Old Town, I felt like I was getting a more local experience by staying in an Airbnb.
+The cost was extremely affordable, and the host family gave me tons of local tips for food and things to do.
+Even though I stayed ten minutes from the Old Town, I felt like I was getting a more local experience by staying in an Airbnb.